fahitosup/mail-app/README.md

 ## Usage

-- **Login**: Use your email credentials to log in to the mail application.
+- **Sign Up and Login**: Sign up on the website and log in to the mail application.
 - **Sending Emails**: Navigate to the "Compose" section, fill in the recipient's email, subject, and message, then click "Send".
 - **Inbox**: View received emails in the "Inbox" tab.
 Click on an email to read its contents.